alexvogel/advanced-lane-finding/README.md

 ### 2. Code And Data Setup

-The code for this project is composed of 3 files:
+# The code for this project is composed of 3 python files:

 main script:     bin/lane_line_detection.py
 helper module:   lib/helper_lane_lines.py
 tracking module: lib/line.py

-The images for camera calibration is located in the etc directory
+# The images for camera calibration is located in the etc directory

 calibration images: etc/camera_cal

-The input data is located in the inp directory
+# The input data is located in the inp directory

 test images:     inp/img/test_images
 test videos:     inp/vid